-1) Area 1, which is the 12.3 acre area requested by the applicant, uses private landowner property lines as boundaries.
+- 1) Area 1, which is the 12.3 acre area requested by the applicant, uses private landowner property lines as boundaries.
 Generally, private property boundaries are not acceptable land use area boundaries.
 However, the applicant has requested that map be amendment contingent upon connecting to the existing municipal sewer system.
 If, in order to provide sewer to this area, a sewer district is expanded or created and uses boundaries that coincide with these private property boundaries, the sewer district boundaries could be considered appropriate regional boundaries for a land use area.
 If a smaller sewer district is created with Area 1, it too could be considered as a geographic alternative.
-Standard regional boundaries used to delineate land use areas include roads, streams, municipal boundaries, great lot boundaries as well as setback of one-tenth and one-guarter mile from these.
-The FGEIS states that less restrictive land use areas (Hamlet, Moderate Intensity, and Low Intensity) generally cover smaller areas on the Park Plan Map; hence a more refined definition of these areas using an increasingly complex system of boundaries is used with the result that these areas cover more specific areas.
-If a sewer district is created which is larger and does not coincide with the boundaries of Area 1, the larger area would be outside of the scope of this document and could not be considered without completing a new review pursuant to SEQRA.

-2) Area 2, which uses the centerline of Stevenson Road and a one-tenth mile setback from the centerline of a stream as regional boundaries.
-If any map amendment in this area does not involve the expansion or creation of sewer district, if a sewer district boundary does not coincide with the boundaries of Area 1, Area 1 would not be defined by regional boundaries and Area 2 would be the only geographic alternative that is defined by appropriate regional boundaries.
+Standard regional boundaries used to delineate land use areas include roads, streams, municipal boundaries, great lot boundaries as well as setback of one-tenth and one-quarter mile from these.
+The FGEIS states that less restrictive land use areas (Hamlet, Moderate Intensity, and Low Intensity) generally cover smaller areas on the Park Plan Map; hence a more refined definition of these areas using an increasingly complex system of boundaries is used with the result that these areas cover more specific areas. - 2) Area 2, which uses the centerline of Stevenson Road and a one-tenth mile setback from the centerline of a stream as regional boundaries.
+If any map amendment in this area does not involve the expansion or creation of sewer district, or if a sewer district boundary does not coincide with the boundaries of Area 1, Area 1 would not be defined by regional boundaries and Area 2 would be the only geographic alternative that is defined by appropriate regional boundaries.